Anthony

 ultrahigh vacuum electron beam evaporation technology, and

-inexpensive metal copper Cu replaces precious metal Au to prepare
+inexpensive metal copper Cu replaces precious metal Au to

-technology, equipment investment and precious metal, and green
+deposition technology, equipment investment and precious metal,

 Method for preparing copper nanowires and copper nano pointed